ppy/osu-wiki/news/2025/2025-09-21-joke-4-registrations-now-open.md

 You may have also unknowingly come across some of our other works featured in other rhythm games, like the ever popular *1KARUGA* making an appearance in the Adofai World Cup 2023, and *TETRΛTONE ΛLTiSSiMO* as seen above having a showing in Ravon.

-If this is something you like then there's a full collection of our originals [here](https://soundcloud.com/joke-official/sets/joke-customs)!
+If this is something that catches your interest, then [check out our full collection of original songs](https://soundcloud.com/joke-official/sets/joke-customs)!
 And believe us, we have more in store where that came from!

 ## Tournament schedule